What is an EMP501 reconciliation?

 How do I know what needs to be submitted?

-There is certain information and criteria that needs to be correct and up to date in order to have a successful EMP501 reconciliation status:
+There are certain information and criteria that needs to be correct and up to date in order to have a successful EMP501 reconciliation status:

-- EMP201’s are monthly Employer Declarations that you should have already submitted for the period March to August
+- EMP201’s which is the monthly Employer Declarations that you should have already submitted for the period March to February

-- Tax values on the Employee interim Tax Certificates (IRP5/IT3a’s) must be accurate
+- Tax values on the Employee Tax Certificates (IRP5/IT3a’s) that has been generated must be accurate

 There are certain mandatory fields which must be completed for each employee on the certificate otherwise you will not be able to submit your EMP501 reconciliation without completing these fields: